 If you’re a full time RVer or find yourself frequently working on the go, you may want to invest in heavier-duty equipment, like some signal-enhancing gear, to make this task easier.
 Be sure to consult the Mobile Internet Resource Center for your needs.
 They are the experts in an ever-changing field.

 2. Find the right location

+Escape to the great outdoors and set up camp on BLM land — most campsites are free, full of fresh air, and off the beaten path.
+Need help searching for a site?
+Our BLM park guides are here to map out your options.
 One part of finding the right location, of course, will be figuring out your internet options.
-But you’ll also want to think about the height of your table or work surface in your RV, what you’ll need access to while —a snack, a cup of coffee—and of course, whether or not your view is suitable and inspiring.
+But you’ll also want to think about the height of your table or work surface in your RV, what you’ll need access to while — a snack, a cup of coffee — and of course, whether or not your view is suitable and inspiring.
 After all, one of the perks of working remotely is the ability to choose your view.